Skip to content

 Logs

-Click on the view and View Related Logs to navigate to the log module.
+Click the view, View Related Logs, to jump to the log module.

 image.png